vliashenko/projectsJS/react-list-of-employees/README.md

 ### `npm i`<br>
 ### `npm start`<br>

-IN PROGRESS!<br>
+DONE!<br>
-ToDo type list with employees.
-Yet no functionality except creating dinamicly the employees cards<br>
+ToDo type list with employees. <br>
 Now, this app can add, delete, setIncrease and setRise attributes.
-Also it is showing count of all employees and count of those who was rised. <br>
+Also it is showing count of all employees and count of those who was rised, and filter all employees dinamicly<br>
 <br>
 Technology: ReactJS;<br>
 Kits: Font-Awesome, Materialize<br>